 To keep the oil at its best, you may also consider using an additive.
 There are many high-quality oil additives that will clean out the engine components and keep the system fully lubricated.

 Most engine oil additives benefit the valve lifters, pushrods, rocker arms and valves.
 With most formulations, you want to pour in the additive when you do an oil change.

-We recommend the Liqui Moly 20004 Hydraulic Lifter Additive.
-This is an affiliate link and this means that at no cost to you, we may receive a small commission for qualifying purchases.
+I recommend the Liqui Moly 20004 Hydraulic Lifter Additive.
+This is an affiliate link, and this means that at no cost to you, I may receive a small commission for qualifying purchases.